-Other receivables represent amounts due from consumers related to deferred debit processing services offered in Australia and the U.K, amounts due from financial institutions for the settlement of transactions in our cash access business, and fees due from financial institutions related to our property exchange facilitation business.
+Other receivables represent amounts due from consumers related to deferred debit processing services offered in Australia and the U.K, amounts due from financial institutions for the settlement of transactions in our cash access business, fees due from financial institutions related to our property exchange facilitation business, and income taxes receivable.
+The carrying value for these receivables approximates their fair value.